grumblik/mini_goga/README.md

 | `INTERVAL`    | `15s`        | Interval between checks           |
 | `TIMEOUT`     | `15s`        | Per-request timeout               |

+## 🔧 Troubleshooting

+### Common Issues

+**No metrics appearing?**
+- Check that your config file exists and contains valid URLs
+- Verify the exporter is running: `curl http://localhost:9100/health`
+- Check logs for connection errors

+**High memory usage?**
+- Reduce the number of targets or increase the interval
+- Check for DNS resolution issues

+**Connection timeouts?**
+- Increase the `TIMEOUT` environment variable
+- Check network connectivity to targets

 ## 🛠️ Building from Source

 ```bash